annaside/EssayHelper/README.md

 Computer Science culminating project: a program that can give information on text after the user uploads a text file.
+(includes various sample text files for testing)